 Pharmacists are medication experts who identify, resolve, and prevent medication-related problems for their patients.
 Many pharmacists work in community pharmacies, but they also provide care in hospitals, family health teams, and long-term care facilities, often collaborating closely with other health professionals.

-The School of Pharmacy is located at the Health Sciences Campus in downtown Kitchener, approximately five kilometres south of Waterloo's main campus.
+The School of Pharmacy is located at our Health Sciences Campus in downtown Kitchener, approximately five kilometres south of Waterloo's main campus.
 You'll gain direct experience in patient care through close collaboration with the other services at the Health Sciences Campus, including a full-service medical clinic.